disit/snap4city/README.md

 # snap4city

-In each folder are present the different components developed for the Snap4City project Documentation is accessible from Https://www.snap4city.org https://www.km4city.org https://www.disit.org Some documentation is also replicated on Https://www.sii-mobility.org
+In each folder are present the different components developed for the Snap4City platform.
+The platform is also based on several other components based on Km4City framework.
+Please read the documentation on Snap4City.org to understand which components you need to install according to your goals.

+Documentation is accessible from Https://www.snap4city.org https://www.km4city.org https://www.disit.org
+Some documentation is also replicated on Https://www.sii-mobility.org